saadricklamar/wilson-picker/README.md

 * Dependencies: npm install
 * Run npm start and go to localhost:3001 in your browser

+## About

+## Building this app was a 10 day project at the Turing School of Software & Design.The project allows users to create custom palettes and save them in specified project folders.
+While selecting a palette, the user has the ability to freeze a color and continue searching through other colors.

 ## Wireframe

 <img width="616" alt="Wilson Picker" src="https://user-images.githubusercontent.com/42000931/60467140-f711e400-9c12-11e9-82d0-77f9a693cbae.png">